idelfonsog2/idelfonsog2.github.io/README.md

 ### **Bridging `completionHandler(_:)` and `async/await`**

-If you have been reading or watching the Swift Evelution proposals you might have barely heard about `continuations`.
-Continuations lets you capture in a closure (in some cases) the result of a delegate callback and return it to be use as a suspension point after you have explictly requested for the value of that object.
+If you have been reading or watching the Swift Evolution Proposals, you might have barely heard about `continuations` Continuations let you capture in a closure (in some cases) the result of a delegate callback and return it to be used as a suspension point after you have explicitly requested the value of that object.

 There are many different ways to implement continuations.
-In the next example, I show you how I converted `ASAuthorizationControllerDelegate` "custom" object to be use as an asynchronous function
+In the next example, I show you how I converted `ASAuthorizationControllerDelegate` "custom" object to be used as an asynchronous function

 ```swift
 class SignInWithAppleService: NSObject, ASAuthorizationControllerDelegate {